netz39/Stepper-Locking-System_firmware/src/util/README.md

 ### How to use
 You can apply modes like blinking, flashing, on/off state to your object and for multicolor LED you can change its color mix of course.

-For single color LEDs (regardless of binary of PWM types), we have following functions:
+For single color LEDs (regardless of binary of PWM types), we have the following functions:
 - `turnOn()`
 - `turnOff()`
 - `setBlinking(units::si::Freqency frequency)`